hatari/hatari/tests/tosboot/readme.txt

 * With and without GEMDOS harddisk directory emulation

-* Arbitrary boolean Hatari command line options
+* Arbitrary boolean Hatari command line options specified with the "--bool" option

 You can use the command line options to specify which set of these is used and TOS tester will go through all combinations of them.

+See "tos_tester.py -h" output for examples.

 What to test